hyphacoop/hypha.coop/_posts/2022-06-29-p2p-primer-part-3.md

 *Final grade: B*

-The last part of this series, focussing on performance, implementation, and backups is up coming next.
+The last part of this series, focussing on performance, implementations, and backups is up coming next.